danmbeyah/Node-REST-API/README.md

          Params(title,author,summary)

 # To Do
-1. Add jwt authentication
-2. Develop React Native app to consume API
+1. Develop React Native app to consume API